MV Missourian (1921): Empire Swan

 In summer 1940, Missourian was one of 90 American ships sold to the British Ministry of War Transport.
-Sailing under the British flag, she reached the United Kingdom as part of Convoy HX 59, which departed from Halifax, Nova Scotia, Dominion of Canada on 19 July and arrived at Liverpool, Lancashire, on 3 August.
-Missourian was carrying a cargo of ammuntion and scrap metal.
+Sailing under the British flag, she reached the United Kingdom as part of Convoy HX 59, which departed from Halifax, Nova Scotia, Canada on 19 July and arrived at Liverpool, Lancashire, on 3 August.
+Missourian was carrying a cargo of ammunition and scrap metal.
 She was renamed Empire Swan and placed under the management of Runciman (London) Ltd. Her port of registry was London.
 The United Kingdom Official Number 167635 and code letters GMQC were allocated.

 Empire Swan departed from the Clyde on 8 September to join Convoy OB210, which had departed from Liverpool that day and dispersed at sea on 10 September.
 She was carrying general cargo.
 Over the next 20 months, Empire Swan sailed between the United Kingdom and North America.
 She was a member of convoys HX 79, OB 235, OB 291, HX 123, OG 65, HX 150, ON 9, HX 152, ON 32, HX 165, BB 117, ON 63, HX 179, ON 83 and HX 189, which was her last convoy under the British flag.
 Convoy HX 189 departed from Halifax on 10 May 1942 and arrived at Liverpool on 20 May.
 She was carrying general cargo.